liferay/liferay-docs/discover/deployment/articles/04-maintaining-liferay/03-migrating-a-liferay-database/01-migrating-liferay-data-using-vendor-tools.markdown

 # Migrating @product@ Data Using Vendor Tools [](id=migrating-product-data-using-vendor-tools)

 If the vendor whose database you're migrating to provides or suggests a migration tool, consider using it.
-These data migration steps incorporate using a tool:
+These are the high level data migration steps when using a tool:

 1. Create the target database.